deepskim-ai/.github/profile/README.md

 ## 💡 Why Build This?

 Because GPT can’t give you what it hasn’t seen.
-Deepskim.ai gives thinkers, researchers, and builders a window into the information **everyone else overlooks**.
+Deepskim gives thinkers, researchers, and builders a window into the information **everyone else overlooks**.